For citing references, follow the GSBMS Thesis Style for in-text citations.

 GSBMS Thesis Style:

-When using footnotes as in the example above (a) to reference your sources, use terminology such as:
+When using footnotes as in the example above (a) to reference your sources, do not use superscript numbers.
+Follow the GSBMS in-text style and replace the superscript number with terminology such as:

 For more detailed information about figure components, see section 4.2.6 in the AMA Manual.

 The figure title follows the designation “Figure” numbered consecutively (ie, Figure 1, Figure 2).
 Articles that contain a single figure (as in the one below) use the designator “Figure” (not “Figure 1”).

 The figure legend (caption) is written in sentence format and printed below or next to the figure.
-It will also contain citations if you did reproduce any data from another source.
+It will also contain citations if you used or reproduced any data from another source.

 Citing your sources.
 It is preferable and advisable to use your own original figures rather than copying and pasting those already published.

 These examples of legends that serves as citations, should be placed below the descriptive legend.